laravel/docs/reverb.md

 The output above shows the server can handle a maximum of 28,231 (60,999 - 32,768) connections as each connection requires a free port.
 Although we would recommend [horizontal scaling](#scaling) to increase the number of allowed connections, should you wish to increase the number of open ports, you may do so by updating the allowed range in your server's `/etc/sysctl.conf` file.

-To update this temporarily, run `echo 15000 64000 > /proc/sys/net/ipv4/ip_local_port_range`.
-This will set the minimum and maximum ports allowed for networking connection on its local port.

-To make the change permanent, add the setting to `/etc/sysctl.conf`.

 <a name="process-management"></a>
 ### Process Management